ethereum/sourcify/services/server/README.md

   storage: {
     // read option will be the "source of truth" where the contracts read from for the API requests.
     read: RWStorageIdentifiers.SourcifyDatabase,
-    // User request will NOT fail if saving to these fail, but only log a warning
+    // The verificationjob will NOT fail if saving to these fail, but only log a warning
     writeOrWarn: [
       WStorageIdentifiers.AllianceDatabase,
     ],
-    // The user request will fail if saving to these fail
+    // The verification job will fail if saving to these fail
     writeOrErr: [
       WStorageIdentifiers.RepositoryV2,
       RWStorageIdentifiers.SourcifyDatabase,